Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 Sometimes leaky gas is hard to find.
 Knowing where to look and the methodology of checking for gas leaks is important.

-Leaky Gas – How to Check for Gas Leak
+Leaky Gas – How to Find a Gas Leak

-Using your nose is the first step to detect leaky gas.
+To find a gas leak, using your nose is the first step to find leaky gas.

 The first hint would be the smell of rotten cabbage or rotten eggs.